zd3nik/XtermBoatSinker/bots.md

 In a stand-alone bot you simply open a TCP socket to the game server.
 How you get the host address and port of the game server is up to you.
 Command-line parameters are a good way to get such information.

 Once you've connected you will receive a `G` (game info) message.
-This tells you whether the game you are attempting to join is already started, the dimensions of the game board, the size and number of ships, the game server version, etc.  With this information you can decide to continue to the next step (join the game) or disconnect.
+This tells you whether the game you are attempting to join is already started, the dimensions of the game board, the size and number of ships, the game server version, etc.  With this information your bot can decide to continue to the next step (join the game) or disconnect.

 ### Step 2.
 Join the game